-The Global Social Service Workforce Alliance hosts an Annual Symposium to bring attention to data and trends affecting the social service workforce, a key component of the health workforce that needs planning, developing and supporting to best serve vulnerable groups.
+The Global Social Service Workforce Alliance hosts an Annual Symposium to bring attention to data and trends affecting the social service workforce, a key component of a strong social service system that needs planning, developing and supporting to best serve vulnerable groups.
 The Symposium brings together diverse stakeholders to exchange knowledge and discuss ways to strengthen this workforce.

 3rd Annual Symposium: Strengthening the Continuum of Care for Vulnerable Children and Families

 The 3rd Annual Global Social Service Workforce Symposium was held in June 2016.
 Nearly 300 participants participated in the event either in-person in Washington, DC, at the Birdsall House Conference Center in the Center for Global Development, or through the live webcast.
 For more details from the event, view the recorded webcast, and read the summary report, please click here.